After over a couple of years of COVID-19, we could all use the peace of mind that comes with knowing we’ll still have jobs even if we get sick.

 - Employers with 4 or fewer employees in any calendar year and a net income of more than $1 million in the previous tax year must provide each employee with at least 40 hours of paid sick leave per year

-- Employers with 100 or more employees in any calendar year are must provide each employee with at least 56 hours paid sick leave per year
+- Employers with 100 or more employees in any calendar year must provide each employee with at least 56 hours of paid sick leave per year

 How is Sick Leave Accrued?

-Employees accrue sick leave at a rate of at least 1 hour for every 30 hours worked, although an employer may frontload this to the beginning of each year.
-All unused sick time must be carried over to the following year.
+Employees accrue sick leave at a rate of at least 1 hour for every 30 hours worked upon commencement of employment, although an employer may frontload this to the beginning of each year.
+All unused time must be carried over to the following year.
 If employers wish to implement (or continue) a more generous policy, they are free to do so—there’s no limit on how much paid or unpaid sick leave may be offered.

 How Can the Sick Leave be Used?

 The NYSSL legislation stipulates many possible acceptable uses for sick leave.
 These reasons include: